keneanung/iron-realms-nexus-script-template/README.md

 **IMPORTANT**: Do not modify the file `src/pages/index.md` as it will be overwritten by the main README file (this file) when publishing the website on a tag.

-To show, how your website will look like, you can use `npm run website` (or `yarn website`) in the root directory of the project to run a local webserver and open the browser to show how the site currently looks like.
+To show, how your website will look like, you can use `npm run website` in the root directory of the project to run a local webserver and open the browser to show how the site currently looks like.

 ## Installing ##